Assign Multiple Organizations to a SAML Authentication Provider

 4. Using the GET request response body, fill the body of a PUT request to https://platform.cloud.coveo.com/rest/organizations/{organizationId}/saml/identityprovider where you replace {organizationId} with the ID of the organization where you have already implemented SAML authentication (organization1).

 In the PUT request body, under organizationIds, enter the ID of both the organization where you have already implemented SAML SSO and the organization where you want to implement it (organization1 and organization2).
 The organization displayName isn’t required.
-The body of your PUT request should look like the following example.
+Your PUT request should look like the following example:

 PUT https://platform.cloud.coveo.com/rest/organizations/organizationId1/saml/identityprovider HTTP/1.1